Mutual Harmony: Sequential Recommendation with Dual Contrastive Network: Problem Formulation

 \textbf{Input}: User sequence $\mathcal{U}_{i_{t+1}} = (u_{1}, u_{2}, \ldots, u_{t})$ for a \textbf{given item $i_{t+1}$}.

 \textbf{Output}: The recommender which estimates the probability that the \textbf{given item $i_{t+1}$} will be clicked by the target user $u_{t+1}$.

-\paragraph{\textbf{User\&Item-centric Sequential Recommendation}} Unlike the user-centric or item-centric sequential recommendation either focuses on the item or user sequence by the given user or item, the user\&item-centric sequential recommendation considers them simultaneously.
+\paragraph{\textbf{Sequential Recommendation with User\&Item-centric Dimension}} Unlike the user-centric or item-centric sequential recommendation either focuses on the item or user sequence by the given user or item, the user\&item-centric sequential recommendation considers them simultaneously.
 Given user sequence $\mathcal{U}_{i_{t+1}} = (u_{1}, u_{2}, \ldots, u_{t})$ and item sequence $\mathcal{I}_{u_{t+1}} = (i_{1}, i_{2}, \ldots, i_{t})$, the user\&item-centric sequential recommendation aims to better predict the probability of interaction between the \textbf{given user} \textit{i.e.}, $u_{t+1}$ and the \textbf{given item} \textit{i.e.}, $i_{t+1}$.

 \textbf{Input}: User sequence $\mathcal{U}_{i_{t+1}} = (u_{1}, u_{2}, \ldots, u_{t})$ and item sequence $\mathcal{I}_{u_{t+1}} = (i_{1}, i_{2}, \ldots, i_{t})$ for a \textbf{given target item $i_{t+1}$ and user $u_{t+1}$}.